-It’s true: Even when you’re in bed with someone you trust and you’re having awesome sex, you may just find yourself shedding some tears, whether during intercourse, upon achieving orgasm, and/or in that post-romp haze.
+Even when you’re in bed with someone you trust and you’re having awesome sex, you may just find yourself shedding some tears, whether during penetrative sex, upon achieving orgasm, or even in that post-romp haze.
 And according to sex therapists, there are a number of reasons this emotional response is a completely and totally normal experience.

 “Just like sex is not just physical, our responses to sex can be physical, emotional, or both,” says sex and relationship therapist Kristine Seitz, LSW.